Watch:

 Monique Ramsey (15:54):

 Oh my gosh.
 That’s awesome.
-I think when patients or people who are thinking about this, when they do their research, they’ll learn about what’s called en bloc capsulectomy, which en bloc, it just means you’re taking out the whole capsule surrounding whatever is inside, no matter where it is in your body in one piece.
+I think when patients or people who are thinking about this, when they do their research, they’ll learn about what’s called capsulectomy, which just means you’re taking out the whole capsule surrounding whatever is inside, no matter where it is in your body in one piece.
 So is that something that you wanted him to do?

 Janelle (16:22):